MeyerTalon/URAP-ML-Interview-Task/README.md

 ```bash
 python src/name_components.py
 ```
-**WARNING: Only uncomment and run the final two lines (lines 181 and 182) in `name_components.py` if you are confident your computer has 16 GB of RAM available.
-Otherwise, trying to load the model with crash Python.**
+**WARNING: Only uncomment and run the final two lines (lines 181 and 182) in `name_components.py` if you are confident your computer has 2 GB of RAM available.
+Otherwise, trying to load the model may crash Python.**

 ## Constructor (`__init__` method)